jmyers7/book/chapters/11-optim.md

 \nabla_\btheta J(\btheta) = \frac{1}{m} \sum_{i=1}^m \nabla_\btheta g\big(\bx_i; \btheta \big)
 $$ (batch-eqn)

-where we write $\nabla_\btheta$ to emphasize that the gradient is computed with respect to the parameter vector $\btheta$.
+where we write $\nabla_\btheta$ instead of just $\nabla$ to emphasize that the gradient of the target function $g$ is computed with respect to the parameter vector $\btheta$.
 In this context, the gradient descent algorithm applied to the objective function {eq}`batch-eqn` is given a new name:

 ```{prf:definition}
 :label: batch-gd-def